 LOCAL TRAILS

-• Cerro del Fortín
+- Cerro del Fortín

-• The cross at the Torre de Microondas
+- The cross at the Torre de Microondas

 I’ve marked pins for three areas on this map.

 My advice?
 Be especially aware of your surroundings in these areas.
 If it’s a day trip to hike, run, or bike, try not to go solo, and aim to visit when they’re likely to be more busy – before 9am or so – leaving your money and phone in your guesthouse.
 The robberies aren’t targetted towards visitors as such, just anyone with a phone or with visible earbuds.
-Occasionally, bikes have been taken along the Libramento Norte too, by guys on motorbikes.
+Very occasionally, bikes have been taken along the Libramento Norte too, by guys on motorbikes.

-BIKES IN THE CITY
+IN THE CITY

-A few bikepackers have asked about leaving their bikes locked up around town.
-Whilst bike theft isn’t a big issue in the city, especially if you’re immobilising it with a stout lock, I never leave my bike unattended or out of sight.
-Many establisments, like coffee shops or restaurants, will find room to stash a bike, or I leave mine at home, as the city is small enough to explore on foot.
+Most establishments, like coffee shops or restaurants, will find room to stash a bike or two, or I leave mine at home, as the city is small enough to explore on foot.

 OUTSIDE THE CITY

-As a general rule of thumb, being low-key with phones and cameras is always a good idea.
+Additionally, being low-key with phones and cameras is always a good idea.
 Similarly, it’s best to keep small change handy, rather than pulling out a big wad of notes from your wallet, when you’re making a purchase.

-1. Katie
+Katie

 4 October 2023 at 6:26 pm